 While quiet confidence is not something that comes naturally to many of us, however, it is a trait that every one of us can embody with a bit of training; regardless if you are an introvert, extrovert, or somewhere in between.

-Quiet confidence is an attractive quality, it helps you to express yourself, connect with others, and be able to achieve your goals and dreams.
-In general, confidence is a quality that all around leads us to greater happiness and a better quality of life.
+Quiet confidence is an attractive quality that’s much less expensive than a new outfit or flashy car, it helps you to express yourself, connect with others, and be able to achieve your goals and dreams.
+In general, confidence is a quality that all around leads us to better mental health, greater happiness, and a better quality of life all around.

 Mindset is the foundational piece for everything else to build upon when it comes to exuding a quiet confidence.
 Your mindset dictates the way you think, feel, and choose to approach and respond to the challenges in life.
 It tells you what’s possible for you and what’s not, it encourages you or discourages you.

 Our thoughts determine how we feel about ourselves and our capabilities.
 When you think about yourself from a more positive, confident perspective there is an assurance, know-how, a certainty that you can and will adapt to the situation or circumstances you are in.
 Your inner confidence will exude that.

 People with quiet confidence train their brains.
 Just as an athlete spends time in training their body; a person with authentic quiet confidence invests in the training their own thoughts.